null

 When you purchase replacement cabinet doors, there are a lot of factors to consider, like what size you need, what style you like, and what kind of finish you want.
-As you weigh your options, be sure to compare inset vs. overlay cabinets.
+As you weigh your options, compare inset vs. overlay cabinets.
 There are subtle but significant differences between the two that you need to consider before replacing the cabinet doors in your kitchen, bathroom, or office.

 What are Inset Cabinet Doors?